Matt Hardy: Second return to TNA (2024–present)

-Hardy made his surprise return to TNA on April 20, 2024, at Rebellion (2024), reverting to his "Broken" persona and attacking TNA World Champion Moose.
-On June 14, at Against All Odds (2024), Hardy challenged Moose for the title in a Broken Rules match, but was unsuccessful.
+Hardy made his surprise return to TNA on April 20, 2024, at Rebellion, reverting to his "Broken" persona and attacking TNA World Champion Moose.
+On June 14, at Against All Odds, Hardy challenged Moose for the title in a Broken Rules match, but was unsuccessful.
 Following the bout, Jeff Hardy made his return to TNA, coming to his brother’s aid after a post-match attack by Moose and The System.

 On June 28, 2024, Hardy teamed with his wife Reby, defeating Alisha and Eddie Edwards of The System.
 The following night, Hardy reunited with Jeff to challenge Edwards and Brian Myers for the Impact World Tag Team Championship, winning by disqualification.
 After The System’s JDC injured Jeff in storyline, Hardy went on to defeat JDC at Slammiversary.

 On the August 31, 2024 episode of Impact, The Hardys defeated The System in a non-title match.
 At Victory Road, they scored another victory over Fir$t Cla$$, establishing themselves as the number one contenders to the tag team titles.

 At Bound for Glory on October 26, The Hardy Boyz defeated The System (Myers and Edwards) and Ace Austin & Chris Bey in a three-way Full Metal Mayhem match to win the Impact World Tag Team Championship.
-At Final Resolution (2024), they retained the titles against The System in a tables match.
+At Final Resolution, they retained the titles against The System in a tables match.

 At Rebellion, The Hardys lost the championships to Nic and Ryan Nemeth, ending their reign at 183 days.
 They regained the titles at Slammiversary in a four-way ladder match also involving the Nemeths, The Rascalz, and Fir$t Cla$$.
+At Bound for Glory on October 12, Hardys retained the TNA and NXT Tag Team titles against Team 3D (Bully Ray and Devon) in a tables match, where it was a retirement match for Team 3D.